ethereum-oasis-op/baseline-standard/ccsm/baseline-ccsm-v1.0-psd01.md

 #### **[R4]**
 The CCSM utilized in a BPI SHOULD support programmatic economic security assurances.

-Note, economic security assurances such as used in Proof-of-Stake consensus algorithms are designed to provide additional security assurances beyond those of cryptography in distributed systems.
+*Note, economic security assurances such as those used in Proof-of-Stake consensus algorithms are designed to provide additional security assurances beyond those of cryptography in distributed systems.
 The security assurances are based on a system of economic incentives and disincentives for distributed system participants with the expressed goal that honest behavior of distributed system participants which enhances system security is in their economic self-interest.
-This is akin to determining if a cryptographic algorithm is secure or not, and what the level of security of said algorithm is, the security of a system of economic incentives and disincentives must be proven through a game theoretic security analysis.
+This is akin to determining if a cryptographic algorithm is secure or not, and what the level of security of said algorithm is, the security of a system of economic incentives and disincentives must be proven through a game theoretic security analysis.*

 #### **[D1]**
 The CCSM utilized in a BPI SHOULD be compatible with CCSM protocol execution in Trusted Execution Environments (TEE).

-Note, a TEE is a secure area of a main processor.
+*Note, a TEE is a secure area of a main processor.
 It guarantees code and data loaded inside to be protected with respect to confidentiality and integrity.
-A TEE as an isolated execution environment provides security features such as isolated execution, integrity of applications executing within the TEE, along with confidentiality of their assets.
+A TEE as an isolated execution environment provides security features such as isolated execution, integrity of applications executing within the TEE, along with confidentiality of their assets.*

 #### **[R5]**
 The CCSM utilized in a BPI MUST provide high network attack resistance and detection capabilities at the protocol level per ISO/IEC 27033 [ISO-IEC-27033](#iso-iec-27033).